-For more than 30 years, the doctors at Center For Sight have helped individuals from the West Coast of Florida and around the world enjoy great vision with the latest technologies and unmatched surgical experience.
-Dr. William Lahners, Medical Director of Center For Sight, has performed tens of thousands of life-changing, vision correction procedures and performs more refractive surgery than 99% of surgeons in the US.
-He is board certified in Ophthalmology and in Refractive Surgery (LASIK).
+For more than 30 years, the surgeons at Center For Sight have helped individuals from the West Coast of Florida and around the world enjoy great vision with the latest technologies and unmatched surgical experience.
+Dr. William Lahners, Dr. William Soscia and Dr. Joaquin De Rojas collectively have performed tens of thousands of life-changing, vision correction procedures.

-Dr. Lahners is pleased to offer a variety of the latest refractive surgical procedures including: All Laser LASIK, Epi-LASEK, Refractive Lens Exchange (RLE), intra-corneal implants, and the Implantable Contact Lens (ICL).
-With years of experience, Dr. Lahners will customize the vision correction needs of each patient.
-Because each patient’s ocular anatomy and visual goals are unique, Dr. Lahners will explain which vision correction option will allow you the greatest opportunity to minimize dependence on glasses or contacts, while maximizing safety and effectiveness.
+We are pleased to offer a variety of the latest refractive surgical procedures including: All Laser LASIK, Epi-LASEK, Refractive Lens Exchange (RLE), intra-corneal implants, and the Implantable Contact Lens (ICL).
+Advancements in technology have allowed our team to truly customize the vision correction needs of each patient.
+Because each patient’s ocular anatomy and visual goals are unique, our ophthalmologists will explain which vision correction option will allow you the greatest opportunity to minimize dependence on glasses or contacts, while maximizing safety and effectiveness.

 Modern LASIK, or Laser-Assisted In-Situ Keratomileusis, is one of the most popular and precise vision procedures available today to correct nearsightedness, farsightedness and astigmatism.
 Its popularity is founded on the high rate of patient satisfaction, excellent visual results, quick recovery, and the existence of very few side effects or complications.
-Dr. Lahners, who is board certified and fellowship trained in LASIK, was the first LASIK surgeon on the West Coast of Florida to provide All Laser LASIK with the IntraLase® femtosecond laser and the ALLEGRETTO WAVE Eye-Q Excimer laser.
-This combination of laser technology allows him to perform blade-free LASIK with micron-level precision and accuracy.
+Dr. Lahners, who is board certified and fellowship trained in LASIK, was the first LASIK surgeon on the West Coast of Florida to provide All Laser LASIK with the IntraLase® femtosecond laser and the ALLEGRETTO WAVE Eye-Q Excimer laser, which is now the standard of care at Center For Sight.
+This combination of laser technology allows our LASIK surgeons to perform blade-free LASIK with micron-level precision and accuracy.

 How LASIK Works